Algebraic extension

 In mathematics, an algebraic extension is a field extension L/K such that every element of the larger field L is algebraic over the smaller field K; that is, every element of L is a root of a non-zero polynomial with coefficients in K. A field extension that is not algebraic, is said to be transcendental, and must contain transcendental elements, that is, elements that are not algebraic.

-The algebraic extensions of the field $\Q$ of the rational numbers are called algebraic number fields and are the main objects of study of algebraic number theory.
+The finite algebraic extensions of the field $\Q$ of the rational numbers are called algebraic number fields and are the main objects of study of algebraic number theory.
 Another example of a common algebraic extension is the extension $\Complex/\R$ of the real numbers by the complex numbers.

 Some properties

 All transcendental extensions are of infinite degree.
 This in turn implies that all finite extensions are algebraic.
 The converse is not true however: there are infinite extensions which are algebraic.
 For instance, the field of all algebraic numbers is an infinite algebraic extension of the rational numbers.